madisongosnell/Wine_Quality_Side_Project/README.md

 * Can the overall quality of the wine be estimated based on its physiochemical properties?
 * Do white and red wine have statistically different physiochemical properties?

-These questions, among others, formed the foundation of this analysis as the wine varieties began to be investigated.
+These questions, among others, formed the foundation of this analysis.
+From the analysis, we see that pH of a wine will be influenced by the wine type, alcohol level, fixed acidity, sulphates, residual sugar, citric acid, total sulfur dioxide, and chlorides.
+The quality of a wine will be influenced by the physiochemical properties of wine type, alcohol level, volatile acidity, sulphates, residual sugar, free sulfur dioxide, total sulfur dioxide, and chlorides.

 # Data Collection and Preparation
 The data for white and red wine came in different csv files each containing identical variable names and no missing values.
 To allow for direct comparison, a new categorical variable, "Wine Type", was created.
 This variable was used to concatenate the two datasets and form a new "all_wine" csv file for analysis.